Follow Us On:

 Immediately after that, he went to New York to attend the annual session of the UN General Assembly.
 While addressing both the Pakistani parliament as well as the UN General Assembly, Zardari put the photograph of Benazir Bhutto on the dais in front of him.
 He repeated this practice during all his addresses that he ever delivered during his tenure as the President of Pakistan.
 Probably he wanted to give the message that Benazir was the real power and he was only acting as her deputy in her absence.

 Reinstatement of the judiciary

-Both before and after the passage of the 18th Amendment, Zardari was in the forefront in running the foreign affairs of the country.
-He attended all the meetings with the other head of the governments, which otherwise was the duty of the head of the government in Pakistan, i.e. the Prime Minister, to attend.
-It was he who tried to resume the peace talks with India, visited China and tried to negotiate with Afghanistan and the United States.
-However, no major breakthrough in this regard can be attributed to his credit.
-During Zardari’s tenure as the president of the country, the law and order situation deteriorated, bomb blasts were a regular routine, secretariat violence increased and street crimes in the big cities, specially Karachi reached their zenith.
-In spite of the passage of joint resolution by the parliament against the drone attacks, the practice continued.
-During the elections of 2013, people of Pakistan voted against Zardari’s policies and PPP touched it’s lowest on the popularity graph.
-However, Sind rural cased their vote in favor of Zardari’s policies and the party managed to get more seats from the province then what they got in the previous elections.
+Both before and after the passage of the 18th Amendment, Zardari was at the forefront in running the foreign affairs of the country.
+He attended all the meetings with the other head of the government, which otherwise was the duty of the head of the government in Pakistan, i.e. the Prime Minister, to attend.
+It was he who tried to resume the peace talks with India, visited China, and tried to negotiate with Afghanistan and the United States.
+However, no breakthrough in this regard can be attributed to his credit.
+During Zardari’s tenure as the president of the country, the law and order situation deteriorated, bomb blasts were a routine, secretariat violence increased and street crimes in the big cities, especially Karachi reached their zenith.
+In spite of the passage of a joint resolution by the parliament against the drone attacks, the practice continued.
+During the elections of 2013, the people of Pakistan voted against Zardari’s policies and PPP touched its lowest on the popularity graph.
+However, Sind rural cast their vote in favor of Zardari’s policies, and the party managed to get more seats from the province than what they got in the previous elections.